dougbutner/web-4/README.md

 # Why we can't have Provable democracy on web 3
+> Provable democracy cannot be fully achieved in web 3 itself because there is no control over how many accounts a user may own.

-> Democracy is essentially reaching a consensus with the idea that **each person is equal** in their influence on that consensus within defined bounds.
+Democracy is essentially reaching a consensus with the idea that **each person is equal** in their influence on that consensus within defined bounds.

 [2] Many different consensus models have been developed, most notably, proof of work (**POW**), proof of stake (**POS**), and delegated proof of stake (**DPOS**).
 These paradigms of consensus are used primarily to determine which chain of transaction records (blocks) is considered valid, securing a blockchain.